-Pianist, bandleader Arturo O’Farrill, the Afro Latin Jazz Orchestra, and guest conductor, Miguel Blanco, paid a heartfelt and proper tribute to the Gonzalez brothers – Jerry and Andy – at Peter Norton Symphony Space on New York’s Upper West Side.
+Pianist, bandleader Arturo O’Farrill, the Afro Latin Jazz Orchestra, and guest conductor Miguel Blanco paid tribute to Jerry and Andy Gonzalez at Peter Norton Symphony Space on Manhattan’s Upper West Side.

-The first-half paid tribute to the Fort Apache Band, arguably one of the most influential groups of its time.
-“They set the standard,” said master drummer, educator Bobby Sanabria.
-“They demonstrated the possibilities of what you can do if you have that perfect synergy of good folkloric rhythmic and the knowledge of jazz, harmony, improvisation, and arranging technique.
+At Symphony Space, the first half of the presentation paid tribute to the Fort Apache Band, unquestionably one of the most influential groups of its kind.
+“They set the standard,” said master drummer and educator Bobby Sanabria.
+“They demonstrated the possibilities of what you can do if you have the perfect synergy of good folkloric rhythms and the knowledge of jazz, harmony, improvisation, and arranging technique.
 They were the best.
 That is their legacy.”

 Jerry was front and center throughout the presentation, alternating between the trumpet, flugelhorn, and five congas.
-Andy, who suffers from health problems related to diabetes, joined the orchestra for the composition Vieques.
-As always, he demonstrated why he is one of the most respected and recorded bassists of his generation.
+Andy, who suffers from diabetes, joined the orchestra for his original compositions, “Vieques.”
+Though his time on the stage was brief, Andy demonstrated why he is one of the most respected and recorded bassists of his generation.

 The tribute to the Gonzalez brothers could not have occurred at a more appropriate time.
 Earlier this year, the National Academy of Recording Arts and Sciences caused a firestorm in the Latino community when it abruptly and brazenly eliminated the Latin Jazz category.
 The tribute flew in the face of NARAS’S attempt to eliminate a genre whose music symbolizes dedication, passion, risk, artistic integrity, and respect for tradition and innovation.